Spontaneity requires careful planning

 If you’re at a camp site it’s slightly easier, but you’ll still be stumbling around in the dark if you need to go at night.

 A portable toilet makes life much easier.
-There are some great, affordable options using different technology, sizes and with a range of prices.
+There are some great, affordable portable campervan toilet options with a range of prices.

 5. Where to now?

 Before you leave home, or while you’re set up at a comfortable base camp for a few days, take some time to carefully plan the next leg of your journey.

 You really don’t want to be arriving in an area as it’s getting dark, trying to find a campsite, safe parking space or hotel.
 Equally, you don’t want to waste hours in each new area deciding what to do the next day.
 Do that before you leave when you’re not frazzled with time constraints.